 The Fallow Year is Greener's call-to-action to encourage conversation around mental health issues.
 The catalyst; Her own struggles with major depression, years of drug addiction, and a lifetime of sordid family dynamics.
-Now six years clean and sober, Greener has come a long way from living in her car, busking for gas money.
+Now seven years clean and sober, Greener has come a long way from living in her car, busking for gas money.

 Greener has a resonant cheering section for her service work from national organizations.
 She is a member of the National Alliance on Mental Health (NAMI) and has been met with enthusiastic support from MusiCares (Recording Academy) for her mission to reduce stigmas around mental illness and addiction, and empower those who suffer to reach out for help and seek treatment.
 As part of her efforts to speak out about mental health issues, Greener gives talks and leads workshops in a process of healing through song.